pytorch/tutorials/intermediate_source/torchrec_tutorial.rst

 We need an efficient representation of multiple examples of an arbitrary number of entity IDs per feature per example.
-In order to enable this “jagged” representation, we use the torchRec datastructure
+In order to enable this “jagged” representation, we use the TorchRec datastructure
 |KeyedJaggedTensor|_ (KJT).

 Let’s take a look at **how to lookup a collection of two embedding